p-rusnak/Trackitup.pl/Server/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hagopj13/node-express-boilerplate/badge.svg?branch=master)](https://coveralls.io/github/hagopj13/node-express-boilerplate?branch=master)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and Mongoose.
+A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and PostgreSQL.

 By running a single command, you will get a production-ready Node.js app installed and fully configured on your machine.
 The app comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker support, API documentation, pagination, etc. For more details, check the features list below.